 How do you structure debt investment?

-If you decide to use a debt investment, the deal starts with three things: the amount you’re seeking to raise, the rate of interest that you are able to offer and the time frame in which the loan will be repaid.
+If you decide to use a debt investment, the deal starts with three things: the amount you’re seeking to raise, the rate of interest that you are able to offer, and the time frame in which the loan will be repaid.

 In addition, most debt investment structures will need some collateral.
 Collateral is a concrete, sellable asset that your lenders can take if your venture fails and you are unable to repay the loan.
-For instance, a car dealership might offer the actual cars as collateral, or the mortgage on the dealership property in exchange for a loan.
+For instance, a car dealership might offer the actual cars or the mortgage on the dealership property as collateral in exchange for a loan.

 “Lack of collateral doesn’t completely rule out the possibility of taking out a loan.
 But if you don’t have any collateral and you don’t plan on signing for the loan personally, your options are mostly limited to smaller loans—usually less than $50,000—that are supported by the U.S. Small Business Association,” wrote one expert.